ajwills72/rmip/docs/teacher_notes.md

 3. You'll then have a single, 30-minute, Zoom meeting with all markers and the module leader to discuss how we all have marked these four reports.
 The module leader will have also marked the reports.
 The purpose of this meeting is to ensure you are all marking to the same standard.

-4. After the EC deadline has passed, download your set of reports from the DLE. **Do not** download any reports before this date, they could still change.
+4. After the marking meeting, download your set of reports from the DLE.

     4.1.
 The DLE is set up so that you can select your name and hence just the reports you are marking.